Data Centers in Alkmaar

 Natural Disaster Risk

-Based on a comprehensive risk assessment, the Alkmaar region has a low overall risk profile, with a score of 2.5 out of 10 as of September 2025.
-The Netherlands' primary natural hazard exposures are water-related, managed by extensive national defense systems.
+Alkmaar has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+The primary environmental hazards are managed through extensive national infrastructure and planning.

 Key risks include:

-- Coastal Flood: The most significant national risk, reflecting the country's low-lying geography.
+- River Flood: The most significant natural hazard for the region, reflecting the Netherlands' low-lying geography.